 In his "spare time" Phil continues to reestablish his Chinese language skills along with his newest musical interest in the bamboo flute.

-Tom Wolf - Senior Instructor, Tidewater area, VA
+Tom Wolf - Teacher, Tidewater area, VA

 "What brought me to Tai Chi?
 A part of me would say that I've always been on this path.
 My wife and I both had an interest in learning Tai Chi for many years.
 A few years ago after arthroscopic surgery to repair a lot of cartilage damage in my knee, and after six weeks of crutches with no weight bearing on the knee, we searched the Internet and found Bending Tree to help in my recovery program.
 What we found was something more than a health recovery program.
 We found a wellness program, and a wonderful group of friends."